-One of the best ways to help your puppy get used to their crate and even eventually enjoy it is to make it as comfortable a place as possible.
-You want it to feel warm, cozy, and inviting so that your puppy feels safe and secure.
-Start by investing in one of the best dog beds and furnishing it with a nice, soft blanket.
+Make your pup's crate feel cozy and inviting so that your fur friend feels safe and secure.
+We recommend investing in one of the best dog beds and furnishing it with a nice, soft blanket.
 Donut-style options are great as they have higher sides than other designs and because they're often self-warming, they can help mimic the warmth of your pup's mother, which can bring them a lot of comfort.

 Make sure your puppy sees their crate as a happy and comfortable space to hang out.
 With that in mind, never use the crate as a form of punishment - you want every experience to be a positive one so that your puppy associates good things with being in their crate.

 4. Give them plenty of exercise before crate time